 Factories start to lose their workforce as they are given time to return home to their families.
 India is a large country, and traveling home (usually by train for most) can be tricky.
 It often takes 2-3 days, and getting a hold of confirmed tickets can be challenging.

-They often remain closed for another week after Diwali for the reverse commute and celebrating other holy festivals.
+They often remain closed for another week after Diwali to reverse commute and celebrate other holy festivals.
 In a total of 2 weeks, the production gets very much disrupted.

 Holidays are extended during important holy events such as “Govardhan Puja” and “Bhai Duj.”
 The first workers return after the “Chhath Puja,” which falls approximately ten days after Diwali.

-Administration, sales department and owners usually do not travel far since their families often live close.
-However, they will still take at least a week off from work, which essentially means “no-response.”
-Sometimes the heavily incentivized salesperson may still answer emails and calls so as not to lose any deals.
+Administration, sales department and owners usually do not travel far since their families often live nearby.
+However, they will still take at least a week off work, which means “no response.”
+Sometimes the heavily incentivized salesperson may still answer emails and calls to avoid losing deals.
 They might be the ones that over-promise.

 Payment Requests before Diwali